humanoid-path-planner/hpp-fcl/README.md

 3. the [libccd library](https://github.com/danfis/libccd) (used in [MuJoCo](http://mujoco.org/)).

 The results are depicted in the following figure, which notably shows that the accelerated variants of GJK largely outperform by a large margin (from 5x up to 15x times faster).
+Please notice that the y-axis is in log scale.

 <p align="center">
   <img src="./doc/images/hpp-fcl-vs-the-rest-of-the-world.png" width="600" alt="HPP-FCL vs the rest of the world" align="center"/>